-Rhythm and meter, melody and harmony, tones of shadow and light.
+Rhythm and meter, melody and harmony, texture, timbre, articulation and so much more..
 TCU’s music theory and composition students explore these underlying principles of music.
 You’ll learn from five full-time faculty composers and theorists, as well as several other accomplished composers, in a highly selective program offering individual instruction and mentoring.

 TCU’s Division of Music Theory/Composition offers degrees at the bachelor’s, master’s and doctoral levels.
 Bachelor’s and master’s students focus on either theory or composition.